Kendial Lawrence: Saskatchewan Roughriders

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (second stint)

-Lawrence was added to the Hamilton Tiger-Cats practice roster on October 10, 2016.
+Lawrence was added to the Tiger-Cats practice roster on October 10, 2016.
 Lawrence played in two games for the Ticats in the 2016 season, catching one pass for 20 yards to go along with 209 combined return yards.

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

 Lawrence signed as a free agent with the Eskimos.
 However, he was released by the club on June 17 as they trimmed their roster in preparation for the regular season.
 Following a season-ending injury to John White the Eskimos signed Lawrence to a contract on July 6, 2017 before ending up with his own season ending injury after 2 games.
 Lawrence became a free agent when his contract expired in February 2018.